Additional Benefits and Support for Parents

 - Application Form Beih3 "Antrag auf Gewährung des Erhöhungsbetrages zur Familienbeihilfe wegen erheblicher Behinderung" that can be downloaded

 The multiple-child bonus of 20 euro per month is payable for the third and each subsequent child.
 The bonus must be claimed separately for each calendar year and is paid out as part of the Annual Wage Tax Adjustment [Arbeitnehmerveranlagung] or taken into account when an Income Tax Return [Einkommensteuererklärung] is filed.

 - Family allowance must be drawn for at least three children

 - Family income in the year before the application for the multiple child bonus is submitted must not exceed a certain ceiling.
-Since the year 2007 the ceiling for income is 55,000 euro per year.
+The ceiling for income is 55,000 euro per year.

 Where to Apply

 Single earners and lone parents are entitled to the single earner or lone parent tax allowance.
 The single earner or lone parent tax allowance per year amounts to: